KatherineMichel/portfolio/talk-proposals/pygotham-tv-2020.md

 * Research into galleries; communication with galleries to find out what is possible
 * Next steps

+Audience Take-Aways
 Audience members will come away from the talk having learned how a Twitter bot powered by a GitHub Action works and having seen examples of the artwork created by it.

+Extra Requirements
+Not sure that this is a requirement...
+I've toyed with possibility of having an in-person art exhibit in time to incorporate into talk, but I'm not sure how feasible that is due to Covid.